zelosleone/financebot/README.md

 - **Railway**: Good for full-stack apps
 - **Self-hosted**: Use Docker with PM2 or similar

-### 5. Post-Deployment Setup
+### 4. Post-Deployment Setup

 1. **Test Authentication:**
    - Visit your site
    - Click "Sign in with Valyu"
    - Complete sign in on Valyu Platform
-   - Check that user appears in your Supabase Users table
+   - Confirm chat history persists after a page refresh

 2. **Test Financial Data:**
    - Ask a question like "What is Apple's latest stock price?"
    - Verify Valyu is returning data
-   - Check that charts and CSVs are saving to database
+   - Check that charts and CSVs render correctly

 3. **Test Credits:**
    - Make some API queries
    - Check Valyu Platform for credit usage
    - Verify credits are being deducted correctly

-### 6. Troubleshooting
+### 5. Troubleshooting

 **Authentication Issues:**
 - Verify Valyu credentials are correct (Client ID, Client Secret)
 - Check redirect URI matches exactly (including /auth/valyu/callback)
 - Clear browser localStorage and try again

-**Database Errors:**
+**Storage Errors:**
-- Verify all tables were created successfully
-- Check RLS policies are enabled
-- Review Supabase logs for detailed errors
+- Clear browser localStorage and try again
+- Restart the server and reload the page

 **No Financial Data:**
 - Verify user is signed in